JuliaaMuller/Once_upon_a_book/README.md

 # Once Upon A Book

+MidTermProject built with Jonathan Cheng and Fransiskus Aldo.

 Once Upon A Book is a bookstore where sellers can sell their used books, and buyers can contact buyers to make transactions.
 Think of it as a Kijiji or Facebook Marketplace for used books.

 ## Final Product